Hawthorn (SA)

 Hawthorn is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of 1 Nov 2025, the population of the Hawthorn (SA) statistical area (Lv2) is estimated to be around 2,245.
-This reflects an increase of 24 people since the Census in 2021, which reported a population of 2,221.
-The change was inferred from the resident population of 2,221, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), and an additional 3 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,117 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The primary driver of population growth in the area was overseas migration during recent periods.
+As of Feb 2026, the estimated population of the suburb of Hawthorn is around 2,247.
+This figure represents an increase from the 2021 Census count of 2,221 people, reflecting a rise of 26 individuals (1.2%).
+The change was inferred from AreaSearch's examination of ERP data released by the ABS in June 2024 and validation of two new addresses since the Census date.
+This population density equates to approximately 2,119 persons per square kilometer, surpassing the national average assessed by AreaSearch.
+Overseas migration was the primary driver behind this growth during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
-Considering projected demographic shifts, lower quartile growth is anticipated nationally, with the area expected to increase by 75 persons to 2041, reflecting a gain of 5.1% over the 17 years.
+AreaSearch employs projections from ABS/Geoscience Australia for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered or years post-2032, projections by age category from the SA State Government's Regional/LGA data (released in 2023 and based on 2021 figures) are used, adjusted via weighted aggregation at SA2 levels.
+Based on these projections, lower quartile growth is anticipated nationally.
+The suburb of Hawthorn is expected to increase by approximately 68 persons by the year 2041, reflecting a total gain of around 4.8% over the 17-year period.

 Frequently Asked Questions - Population